OdedReg/Travel-Assistant/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.12.11 or compatible version
 - API keys for external services

 ### Step 1: Clone and Install Dependencies